Help with high energy bills

 Talk to your supplier about grants and schemes they run too.
 Many energy companies offer schemes or grants to help make your home more energy-efficient or by offering free boiler checks and help with upgrades.
 You do not have to be a customer to join some of these schemes.

 If you can’t agree on a way to pay, get help from Citizens Advice.
 If you are in a vulnerable situation, its Extra Help Unit (opens in new window) could take on your case.
 Call them on 0808 223 1133 or use their online webchat.
 For textphone, dial 18001 followed by the helpline number.

-Energy Saving Trust (opens in new window), Citizens Advice (opens in new window) and National Energy Action (opens in new window) also have helpful advice for ways to save energy, reduce consumption and lower your energy bills available on their websites.
+Energy Saving Trust (opens in new window) and Citizens Advice (opens in new window) also have helpful advice for ways to save energy, reduce consumption and lower your energy bills available on their websites.
 You can also call Simple Energy Advice on 0800 444 202.

 As well as the usual welfare benefits for people on low incomes or those without work or unable to work, the Government has an Energy Bills Support Scheme to help people deal with rising bills.
 Find out more on the GOV.UK Cost of Living webpage (opens in new window).
 Most of these payments will happen automatically and there is no need to apply for them.

 - The £150 Disabled Cost of Living payment, which is due to be paid out from 22 September 2022.
 The one-off grant will be paid automatically to people receiving certain disability benefits.